tuva-health/docs/docs/claims-data-fundamentals/service-categories.md

 #### Other

 ### Office Visits
 Office visits are when patients make an appointment to see either primary care or specialty providers in an office setting.
 This implies that the care they receive is either diagnostic or very simple services that do not require hospital infrastructure.
-As such, office visits do not have a facility claim and are defined soley by their professional claims.
+As such, office visits do not have a facility claim and are defined solely by their professional claims.
 We define office visits as all claims with a place of service code of 02 or 11.
 Currently, we don't break out office visits into subcategories for different specialties.
 This is a current gap in this grouper.
 ### Ancillary
 Ancillary products or services are those supporting services that are not provided by a hospital or acute care facility and not provided by a doctor or other medical clinician.
 Some examples of Ancillary services are durable medical equipment, laboratory work, and ambulance services.

 #### Ambulance
-For institutional claims, we define ambulance as all claim lines with hcpcs level 2 codes between A0425 and A0436.
+For institutional claims, we define ambulance as all claim lines with HCPCS level 2 codes between A0425 and A0436.
 For professional claims, we define ambulance as all claim lines with a place of service code between A0425 and A0436 or having a place of service code of 41 or 42.
 #### Durable Medical Equipment
-For both institutional and professional claims, we define durable medical equipment as all claim lines with hcpcs level 2 codes between E0100 and E8002.
+For both institutional and professional claims, we define durable medical equipment as all claim lines with HCPCS level 2 codes between E0100 and E8002.
 #### Laboratory
 For institutional claims, we define laboratory as all claims with a bill type code of 14.
 For professional claims, we define laboratory as all claim lines with a place of service code of 81.